JonHanna/SpookilySharp/readme.md

 The `SpookyHash` class allows for both incremental and one-shot use.

-To build up a hash incrementally, create an instance of the class, and call `Update()` with strings, arrays of bytes or chars, or a pointer to arbitary data, then call `Final()` to obtain the hash.
+To build up a hash incrementally, create an instance of the class, and call `Update()` with strings, arrays of bytes or chars, or a pointer to arbitrary data, then call `Final()` to obtain the hash.
 You may continue to `Update()` further after the call to `Final()`.

 To obtain a hash in a single operation, use the appropriate static method of `SpookyHash` or the extension methods provided by `SpookyHasher`.

-The overrides which most directly mirror the original C++ implemenation use pointers and unsigned types, which are not CLS-compliant and will not be available to all .NET languages.
+The overrides which most directly mirror the original C++ implementation use pointers and unsigned types, which are not CLS-compliant and will not be available to all .NET languages.
 Other CLS-compliant overrides are also available.

 # Performance